KutayKiracc/KutayKiracc/README.md

 - 👋 Hi, I’m @KutayKiracc
-- 👀 I’m interested in Front-end
+- 👀 I’m interested in Front-end and PYTHON
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML and PYTHON.

 <!---